 - Which elements bring up new questions?

-- Ask students to write about the scene, describing what they think happened just before the picture was taken and what they think will happen next.
+- Write about the scene, describing what you think happened just before the picture was taken and what you think will happen next.

-- Have students write a monologue from the point of view of one of the people in the photograph.
+- Write a monologue from the point of view of one of the people in the photograph.

-- Have students paste a photocopy of the image in the center of a piece of white paper and ask them to draw what they think is happening outside the frame of the photo.
+- Paste a photocopy of the image in the center of a piece of white paper and then draw what you think is happening outside the frame of the photo.

-- Have students assume the physical positions of the figures in the photograph and then ask them to act out the scene.
+- Assume the physical positions of the figures in the photograph and then act out the scene.

-- Make a photocopy of the image along with thought-bubbles above the heads of some of the figures.
-Have students fill in the bubbles with what they think the subjects of the photograph are thinking.
+- Make a photocopy of the image and draw thought bubbles above the heads of some of the figures.
+Fill in the bubbles with what you think the subjects of the photograph are thinking.

-- Have students create a soundtrack for the image, or a “musical collage,” by editing music clips into a medley that expresses something about the photo.
+- Create a soundtrack for the image, or a “musical collage,” by editing music clips into a medley that expresses something about the photo.